 Most ’90s moment Kevin using Micro Machines as booby traps.

 ‘Home Alone’ is such an iconic Christmas movie that it even spawned a range of jumpers more than 20 years after its release (those ‘Merry Christmas ya filthy animal’ sweaters everyone was wearing a couple of years ago).
 Starring Macaulay Culkin when he was cute (before he stopped being cute, then started being it again) the film follows eight-year-old Kevin as he’s left behind by his family when they go only holiday for the festive season.
 While at first he revels in his freedom from annoying parents and siblings, he’s ultimately forced to use booby traps to defend his home from a pair of bungling burglars.
 Hilarious and oh-so satisfying.
-Kate Lloyd
+KL

 Director Larry Clark

 Cast Leo Fitzpatrick, Chloe Sevigny